isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 permalink: /what-is-isomer/why-use-isomer/
 description: ""
 ---
 Change phrasing to statements, instead of CTAs?
+Benefit based rather than action.

-### 1. Bypass compliance
+### 1. It meets all compliance requirements

 This helps when you need to launch a website quickly.
 Here's how we'll speed up the process for you: